PetrusHandoko/react-sample/README.md

 ### Next feature want to experimented
 * Ability to learn how to play without any rules.
 This may include training the computer the best moved to win.

+## Chatgpt
+I was looking at some code in c++ that I was not be able to find a good solution.
+Then I was thinking, why not asked chatgpt instead of search.
+One thing lead to another, I was asking chatgpt to build a c++ version of Tic Tac Toe.
+The experience is quite interesting.
+First it generate the simple turn base Tic Tac Toe application.
+Similar to the react app sample code.
+Then I asked to add ability to play with computer.
+ChatGPT added the computer player and use random function to generate the move.
+Then I asked to provide React version of this.
+ChatCPT refers the computer random moves as AI base Tic Tac Toe application and suggested to implement some learning mechanism. :-) While I was labeling my enhancement as Intelligence branch since I added some extra moved that ChatCPT does not provides in the code.

+This is similar to what my whole experiance.
+I guess ChatGPT may already replace me as developer.

 Hope you enjoy as I did.
 Roughly I spend 3 days on and off on the project.